mbradle/docker_single_zone/README.md

 Run the calculation.
 For example:

-- docker run -it -v PWD/work/input:/input_directory -v PWD/work/output:/output_directory -e VAR="@/input_directory/run.rsp" single_zone
+- docker run -it -v PWD/work/input:/input_directory -v PWD/work/output:/output_directory -e VAR=@/input_directory/run.rsp single_zone

 The output will be in the directory work/output.
+One can add options into the response file run.rsp or directly into the command line:

+- docker run -it -v PWD/work/input:/input_directory -v PWD/work/output:/output_directory -e VAR="@/input_directory/run.rsp --tend 1." single_zone

+This calculation cuts of the expansion after 1 second instead of the default 1.e6 seconds.

 <!--
 To compile with a different master.h, first get the master.h: